-If you currently receive financial benefits from the state, or you suspect that you may need to claim financial benefits in the future, setting up a personal injury trust is highly recommended.
+If you currently receive financial benefits from the state, or you suspect that you may need to claim financial benefits in the future, setting up a personal injury trust is usually recommended.

 Setting up a trust is not expensive, although it may not be worth it if the compensation award is of a nominal amount.
 To determine whether a trust is for you, it is worth speaking to a solicitor.
 However, you do not need to decide whether to set up a trust before embarking on a claim.
 You can make this decision after you have received an award.

 Are there any other benefits of a Personal Injury Trust?

-The trust will ring-fence your injury compensation from any third party.
-As an example, if a claimant subsequently goes through divorce proceedings, the payment held on Trust will not be taken into account.
+Yes.
+A trust will also ring-fence your injury compensation from any third party.
+As an example, if a claimant subsequently goes through divorce proceedings or declares bankruptcy, the money held in your trust will not be taken into account.